-SMARTY is a new SIM-only mobile network that promises to be simple, transparent and good value.
+SMARTY is a SIM-only mobile network that promises to be simple, transparent and good value.
+It is owned directly by Three, and operates on the Three network.
 It is one of several mobile virtual network operators (MVNOs) in the UK that use one of the ‘big four’ networks – EE, O2, Three and Vodafone – to deliver their services.

-SMARTY is owned by and runs on the Three network (similar to how O2 owns giffgaff), but what does it bring to the UK market, how is it different from Three, and is it worth taking a look?
-We go through the details.
+But what does it bring to the UK market, how is it different from Three, and is it worth taking a look?
+Let's take a look at the details.